MusicWeb International One of the most grown-up review sites around 2024

 Jong, Marinus de (1891-1984) was a Dutch-born Belgian composer who wrote a cello concerto in 1946 and revised it in 1969.

-Jongen, Joseph (1873-1953) was a Belgian organist and composer who wrote a cello concerto in 1900 that has been recorded by Marie Hallynck for Cypres and Henri Demarquette for Musique en Wallonie.
-For cello and orchestra Jongen also wrote Počme No.1 (1899) and No.2 (1916), and Fantaisie rhapsodique (1924).
+Jongen, Joseph (1873-1953) was a Belgian organist and composer who wrote a cello concerto in 1900 that has been recorded by Marie Hallynck for Cyprčs and Henri Demarquette for Musique en Wallonie.
+Jongen also wrote the following works for cello and orchestra: Počme No.1 (1899) and No.2 (1914), Fantaisie rhapsodique (1924), and Humoresque (1930).
+Both Počmes are included on Henri Demarquette's disc linked above.

 Jordan, Sverre (1889-1972) was a Norwegian pianist, conductor and composer who wrote a cello concerto in 1947.